Moving to Quebec: What you must know.

 The majority of the time, the contract debuts July 1st and ends on June 30th the following year.
 The lease will include the cost of rent, the payment date and the charges that are included or not (Electricity and Internet) It is important to note that you are not required to give last month’s rent to your landlord.

 Once you have signed your lease, don’t forget to take out a home insurance policy.
 Renter’s insurance covers your belongings (your TV, clothes, jewelry, etc.) and it is affordable.
-Take the time to get home and auto insurance quotes and compare coverage and prices.
+Take the time to get home and auto insurance quotes and compare coverage and prices available in Quebec.

 Who do I subscribe to electricity and Gas in Quebec?

 Once you have signed your lease and you are ready to move, contact Energir or Hydro-Quebec for gas and electricity.
 Hydro-Quebec is a public utility that manages the generation, transmission and the distribution of Electricity in Quebec.